hzi-braunschweig/pia-system/psa.app.mobile/README.md

 #### Ionic AppFlow

-- An Android or iOS build can be triggered via Gitlab CI
+- Android or iOS builds can be triggered via Gitlab CI
 - Ionic will execute `npm run build` to build the webapp for an Android or iOS release

 #### Local